The SAT College Admissions Exam

 If you qualify for free & reduced lunch, you will be eligible for a fee waiver to help pay for the test.
 See your counselor or Mrs. Roma.

 If you are requesting testing accommodations, you must register even earlier than the standard deadline.
 There is a limit to the number of seats for students with accommodations, so you must register very early to get your requested test date and site.

-School Day SAT March 4
+School Day SAT in March